American nationalism

-American nationalism is a form of civic, ethnic, cultural or economic influences found in the United States.
+American nationalism is a form of nationalism in the United States that, as a movement or ideology, views Americans as a nation that should be congruent with and represented by the government of the United States, and it supports what it perceives to be the interests of that nation.
+It can be subject to civic, cultural, economic or state (Note: In this context, the "state" means country, the United States, not 50 constitutional entities; see state nationalism#United States.) influences.
 Essentially, it indicates the aspects that characterize and distinguish the United States as an autonomous political community.
 The term often explains efforts to reinforce its national identity and self-determination within its national and international affairs.

-All four forms of nationalism have found expression throughout American history, depending on the historical period.
-The first Naturalization Act of 1790 passed by Congress and George Washington defined American identity and citizenship on racial lines, declaring that only "free white men of good character" could become citizens, and denying citizenship to enslaved black people and anyone of non-European stock; thus it was a form of ethnic nationalism.
+American nationalism has found expression throughout American history.
+The first Naturalization Act of 1790 passed by Congress and signed into law by George Washington defined American identity and citizenship on racial lines, declaring that only "free white men of good character" could become citizens, and denying citizenship to enslaved black people and anyone of non-European stock; thus it was a form of ethnic nationalism.
+(Note: There is room for debate on this point; strictly speaking, white people are a race, than an ethnic group; early American nationalism was exclusive toward non-white people, but within the white people, ethnic nationalist elements were much weaker than those in other predominantly white-majority regions or countries; see racial nationalism.)
 Some American scholars have argued that the United States government institutionalized a civic nationalism founded upon legal and rational concepts of citizenship, being based on common language and cultural traditions, and that the Founding Fathers of the United States established the country upon liberal and individualist principles.